Sakinorva alternative

 | Best next action | Use if you want another function-test reference point | Use if you want the result interpreted after the map feels accurate |

-The free TypeJung result shows the energy map and dominant-inferior axis.
-Insight adds a deeper read of the developmental edge, stress triggers, relationship patterns, and practice guidance.
-Mastery adds the AI Type Coach and follow-up tools.
+The free TypeJung result shows the function-stack map and dominant-inferior axis.
+Insight adds a deeper read of the developmental edge, stress-pattern reflection, relationship patterns, and practice prompts.
+Mastery adds the AI Type Guide and follow-up tools.

 That makes TypeJung strongest for searchers who are tired of collecting screenshots of test scores and want a next-step interpretation tied to their exact pattern.